 Are Data Brokers Legal?

-Most people have no idea that data brokers are selling their personal information.
+Most people have no idea that the data broker industry exists, let alone that data brokers are selling their personal information.
 However, that doesn’t make data brokerage illegal.

 Some states have passed legislation that restricts data brokers.
 Both California and Vermont now regulate data brokers and require that they register with the state.

 Vermont’s data broker privacy law (enacted in 2018, the first such law in the country) stipulates that data brokers must maintain minimum data security standards and be more transparent about the type of data they collect.

 There’s no federal law protecting consumers’ right to control how information about them is being bought and sold.

 How Can You Remove Your Data From Data Brokers?